Shruthi213/Microsoft-Fabrics-Data-Engineering-Project/README.md

 ![image](https://github.com/user-attachments/assets/8982f132-b7ac-4865-bb75-947d084177f8)

 #### Prerequisites:
-#### Before we started with Project to login Microsoft fabric we need Business email ,to create business Email we can create Microsoft Entra Id ,It will provide business email.below link providing How to create to create Entra Id. https://youtu.be/6K4ADjkWjaY?si=RJST3uaZjSwMJW2j
+#### Before we started with Project to login Microsoft fabric we need Business email ,to create business Email we can create Microsoft Entra Id ,It will provide business email.below link providing How to create Entra Id. https://youtu.be/6K4ADjkWjaY?si=RJST3uaZjSwMJW2j
 ### Tools used in this project
 #### 1. Data Factory
 #### 2. Synapse Data Engineering